 Having a responsive website means that it is user-friendly on every platform (smartphones, tablets, and desktops).
 Lucky for you this is an easy problem to avoid.
-Simply test all versions of your website before release.
-This way you can be proactive in making sure to fix any issues before release.
+Test all versions of your website before release.
+This way, you can be proactive in making sure to fix any issues before release.
 You’ll also be able to test the performance flow as if you were a customer.

-Last, but not least is navigation.
-When done right, website navigation should help your customers find exactly what they’re looking for without issue.
-More importantly, it will improve your on-site SEO to help you rank higher in search results.
+Last but not least is navigation.
+Website navigation should help your customers find exactly what they’re looking for without issue.
+More importantly, an easy to navigate website is an obvious way to improve your on-site SEO to help you rank higher in search results.

 Knowing this, here are some tips to help make your website navigation user-friendly:

 - Use footers.
-It’s not often that your footers will have high click through rates.
+It’s not often that your footers will have high click-through rates.
 However, they shouldn’t be neglected.
-Usually footers link to common issues or resources.
-For example: return policy, service agreement, and contact pages are the most common footers.
-If you notice lower than average click through rates for these links, then it might be best to integrate them within a header.
+Usually, footers link to common issues or resources.
+For example, the most common footers are return policy, service agreement, and contact pages.
+If you notice lower than the average click-through rates for these links, then it might be best to integrate them within a header.

 eCommerce Web Design Company

 Not everyone can be a design expert.
-That’s where an ecommerce website design company comes in to help.
+That’s where an eCommerce website design company comes in to help.
 We’ve listed some of the best eCommerce hosting websites in our blog.
-With a little research you’ll learn what factors to consider when choosing a site and how to eliminate the competition.
-Once you’ve chosen a platform and design you can get started conducting an eCommerce competitor analysis.
-From there, you'll be ready to accept payments online, including ACH payment, and get your business growing!
+With a little research, you’ll learn what factors to consider when choosing a site and how to eliminate the competition.
+Once you’ve chosen an eCommerce platform and design, you can conduct an eCommerce competitor analysis.

 Frequently Asked Questions About eCommerce Website Design